AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proof-polyline-tool-does-not-work.md

 ---
-title: "Proofs: Cannot use Polyline tool when making a comment on a proof"
+title: 'Proofs: Cannot use Polyline tool when making a comment on a proof'
-description: "When a user is viewing a proof in the Proofing Viewer and attemps to make a comment using the Polyline tool, the tool does not mark up the proof. "
+description: 'When a user is viewing a proof in the Proofing Viewer and attemps to make a comment using the Polyline tool, the tool does not mark up the proof. '
 hidefromtoc: yes
+exl-id: 1cd2209f-c430-40ae-ad78-41f4a558beba
 ---
 # Proofs: Cannot use Polyline tool when making a comment on a proof

 <!--This article is on the WF and WFP TOCs-->